My Seven Biggest Lessons from Seven Years of Blogging

 2 - Spread it out

 This applies to anything that you rely on really on your blog, but it was a lesson that it took me a little too long to figure out.
 It is just crazy to rely on getting either all (or most) of your traffic or all your income from only one (or even two) sources.
 Because most of those can change or disappear pretty much overnight.

 I mean look at Facebook?
 I know lots of people that built up huge following on Facebook (and they spent a lot of time and money doing it), and they used to get so much traffic from it, and then within the space of six-months their Facebook traffic dropped by about 90% (not kidding) and now it's like they are right back at the start.

 The same goes for only relying on one type of income.
 If you rely solely on Sponsored posts or banners, it's a pretty stressful way to make a living (for example the price of banners is now less than a 10th of what it used to be, again because of Facebook... damn you Zuckerberg!).
 Advertising is not a reliable income source at all.
-And there are so many other ways to earn money blogging that you do have more control over (we cover all of this in the SBB Bootcamp by the way), but most people don't start looking at those until they've been blogging for years.
+And there are so many other ways to earn money blogging that you do have more control over, but most people don't start looking at those until they've been blogging for years.

 3- Get help... as early as you can

 When I started out blogging, there really weren't that many people doing it really well yet (or at all).
 It was still an industry finding it's feet, and so I had to learn a lot of things by trial and error.
 And while there is nothing wrong with that, if I could have skipped over some of those mistakes (especially the ones that meant I wasted a whole bunch of time or money) then I definitely would.